brunoSnoww/Conversational-Inventory-app/README.md

 **Runner** (`backend/ai/runner.py`) — single persistent asyncio loop (pydantic-ai binds its httpx client to the first loop it sees; WSGI threads would otherwise each spawn one).
 Maps provider `401`/`429` to friendly chat replies instead of 500s.
-Chat blocks ~20–30s per turn while the agent runs inside the mutation handler.
+Upload handler persists the user message + thinking placeholder, then **`schedule_coro`** runs the agent on the background loop — HTTP returns in under a second; the LLM turn (~20–30s) completes asynchronously and the assistant row replicates down.

+See **[Improvements](#improvements-roadmap-to-production-scale)** for the path toward production-grade AI orchestration (Temporal, skills, expanded guardrails).

 ---